 I made sure to have pool time during the day so I could take in the warm Florida sunshine and of course have a couple pina coladas and lunch at the cabana-style Wave Bar & Grill.
 If you don’t venture out of the resort you can choose from Ironwood Steak & Seafood, IBAR, Palm Terrace, or Bar 91.
 There’s also a cafe’ for your morning coffee although you’ll want room service so you can enjoy the morning on your balcony.

-The spa at PGA National resort & Spa has moved into my top 3!
-It is a true day spa and the perfect setting for a day away, a girl’s day, or a couples day.
-Come back on Friday and read how it made it to one of my top 3 spas!
+The Spa at PGA National Resort has moved into my top 3!
+It is a true day spa and the perfect setting for a day away, a girls’ day, or a couples day.
+Read how it made it to one of my top 3 spas!